zer0main/battleship/README.md

 ### Download battleship

-You just need to [download][download] executable for Windows or Linux.
+You just need to [download][download] executable for Windows, Mac or Linux.

 **Warning**.
 The installer and the program doesn't work from a directory with non-ascii letters in name.